return42/sphkerneldoc/linux_src_doc/mm/filemap_c.rst

 locked.
 This function does not add the new page to the LRU, the caller must do that.

 The remove + add is atomic.
-The only way this function can fail is memory allocation failure.
+This function cannot fail.

 .. _`add_to_page_cache_locked`: